govarthananve/flutter_dot_json_env/README.md

 ```

-# Useing `--dart-define` to select the environtment JSON file
+# Using `--dart-define` to select the environtment JSON file

 1.Create a file named `[envFileName].json` with the same object keys as shown in the following example content: